jcdarwin/readk.it/README.md

 The reason Readk.it adopts this behaviour is to allow a simple means of loading the entire EPUB, such that it can then be read without further recourse to the server.
 With the use of app cache to store all of the EPUB assets client-side and thereby allow reading offline, this approach also makes sense.

-However, the main limitation this imposes is one of file size; this approach works well for text-based EPUBs (Moby Dick, anyone?) however, if your EPUB contains lots of media (particularly video), then you may find that it takes a long time for the publication to load (providing the browser doesn't time-out).
+However, the main limitation this imposes is one of file size; this approach works well for text-based EPUBs (for instance, Moby Dick) however, if your EPUB contains lots of media (particularly video), then you may find that it takes a long time for the publication to load (providing the browser doesn't time-out).
 The solution to this is simple: split your publication up into a series of smaller publications, and consider using the [Readk.it library](#library) to serve them.

 ###EPUB-lite
-The EPUB standard is verbose and complex ([canonical fragment identifiers](http://www.idpf.org/epub/linking/cfi/), anyone?) and Readk.it makes no attempt to do anything more than provide a mechanism for prising open an EPUB and wrapping it with a basic navigation system.
+The EPUB standard is verbose and complex ([canonical fragment identifiers](http://www.idpf.org/epub/linking/cfi/), anyone?) and Readk.it makes no attempt to do much more than provide a mechanism for prising open an EPUB and wrapping it with a basic navigation system.
 That's not to say that it couldn't be extended to support specific (and ocassionally esoteric) EPUB functionality in the way that [Readium](http://readium.org/) has, however the high majority of users should find that what Readk.it provides is ample.
 This is somewhat in the spirit of [EPUB Zero](http://epubzero.blogspot.co.nz/2013/02/epub-zero-radically-simpler-e-book.html), if somewhat less heretical in being able to cope with the existing EPUB file structure and metadata layout.

 ##Before we begin